Hybrid (biology): Speciation

 Durum wheat is tetraploid, derived from wild emmer wheat, which is a hybrid of two diploid wild grasses, Triticum urartu and a wild goatgrass such as Aegilops searsii or Ae. speltoides.

 A few animal species are the result of hybridization.
 The Lonicera fly is a natural hybrid.
 The American red wolf appears to be a hybrid of the gray wolf and the coyote, although its taxonomic status has been a subject of controversy.
 The European edible frog is a semi-permanent hybrid between pool frogs and marsh frogs; its population requires the continued presence of at least one of the parent species.
 Cave paintings indicate that the European bison is a natural hybrid of the aurochs and the steppe bison.
+Among cichlids, hybridisation is an important source of phenotypic novelty, especially when the two species have significant genetic distance, and has been an important driver of adaptive radiation and speciation.

 Plant hybridization is more commonplace compared to animal hybridization.
 Many crop species are hybrids, including notably the polyploid wheats: some have four sets of chromosomes (tetraploid) or six (hexaploid), while other wheat species have (like most eukaryotic organisms) two sets (diploid), so hybridization events likely involved the doubling of chromosome sets, causing immediate genetic isolation.

 Hybridization may be important in speciation in some plant groups.
 However, homoploid hybrid speciation (not increasing the number of sets of chromosomes) may be rare: by 1997, only eight natural examples had been fully described.
 Experimental studies suggest that hybridization offers a rapid route to speciation, a prediction confirmed by the fact that early generation hybrids and ancient hybrid species have matching genomes, meaning that once hybridization has occurred, the new hybrid genome can remain stable.

 Many hybrid zones are known where the ranges of two species meet, and hybrids are continually produced in great numbers.
 These hybrid zones are useful as biological model systems for studying the mechanisms of speciation.
 Recently DNA analysis of a bear shot by a hunter in the Northwest Territories confirmed the existence of naturally occurring and fertile grizzly–polar bear hybrids.